lcherone/composer-package-generator/README.md

 **Badges:**

-Markdown links and images will have been added to the `README.md` and should work once you push your project and enable the the project on these 3rd party sites.
+Markdown links and images will have been added to the `README.md` and should work once you push your project and enable the project on these 3rd party sites.

  - [`Build Status (https://travis-ci.org)`](https://travis-ci.org)
  - [`StyleCI (https://styleci.io)`](https://styleci.io)